 This analysis is focused on quantifying the impact of the HydroVentiv green roof, and comparing the innovation with alternative solutions.
 The analysis is carried out in the context of urban adaptation planning to mitigate climate change.
 Hereby, a realistic context is created in which innovations such as the green roof can effectively play an important role as adaptation measure.
 The creation of adaptation plans and strategies is an iterative procedure (see also Figure 7.12).
 First, the climate states are quantified for current and future climate.
 The future climate states include for instance rainfall for a specific time horizon (e.g. 2050 or 2100) and in a certain scenario (in Flanders, 4 scenarios are being used in practice that cover a range of global climate model outputs following different RCP pathways).
 Next, the effects of these states are simulated, such as urban flooding, city heat stress, etc. After quantification of the effects, the consequences can be calculated (e.g. number of persons affected by floods, etc.).
-Based on this analysis, adaptation measures affect the extent of the climate effect (such as the amount of flooding), and thus also the consequences.
+Based on this analysis, adaptation measures can be implemented to mitigate those adverse effects and consequences.
+Naturally, these adaptation measures affect the extent of the climate effect (such as the amount of flooding), and thus also the consequences.
 This iterative procedure can be repeated until an adequate plan is created, that also accounts with practical considerations (such as timing, budget and other constraints).

 The BRIGAID analysis does not follow this iterative path, but completes the cycle only once.
 As adaptation measure, the HydroVentiv innovation is implemented, together with an alternative solution (permeable pavement).
 The next paragraph describes the climate states, effects and impacts under current and future climate.
-A subsequent paragraph describes the implementation of the innovation and alternative solutions in SCAN, and compares their impact on urban floods in the center of Antwerp.
+A subsequent paragraph describes the implementation of the innovation and alternative solutions in SCAN, and compares their impact on urban floods in the centre of Antwerp.